 “…whereas the halakha has recognized homosexuality simply as a sexual act, we recognize it as a fundamental aspect of identity that deserves to be treated with the Jewish value of b’tzelem elohim (respect for human beings as made in God’s image).

-Rabbi Rachlis officiates at same-sex commitment ceremonies, and our community grants access to the same lifecycle and membership privileges enjoyed by heterosexual Jews.
+Rabbi Rachlis officiates at same-sex weddings and commitment ceremonies, and our community grants access to the same lifecycle and membership privileges enjoyed by heterosexual Jews.

 It is our duty as a movement to set an example for all religious movements by reaching for inclusion based on our spiritual values.